ZhiLiHydro/Self-Use-Handy-Codes/README.md

 # HomeMadeHandyCodes
 Homemade handy codes in daily academic life

-### Endnote to BibTeX
+### 1_Endnote to BibTeX

 ```
 endnote2bibtex.py
 ```

-This code is to repair the unusable bibtex keys (RN+number) exported directly from Endnote.
-The keys after repairs are same as the ones exported from Google Scholar.
+This code/GUI is to repair the unusable bibtex keys (RN+number) exported directly from Endnote.
+The keys after repairs follow similar rules as the ones exported from Google Scholar (firstauthorlastname+year+firstwordintitle).

+Example:

+`My EndNote Library.txt` is the raw output exported from Endnote.

+`MyEndNoteLibrary.bib` is the repaired output.